TikTok rewrites all US terms following the transfer of its USA operations

 Documents from other jurisdictions (Ireland, the United Kingdom, Australia and Canada) have been less affected.
 They mainly reflect changes in the service’s contact points in the US and update links to point to new “global” versions of the terms that now differ from the US version.
 The Developer Terms, however, contain a new section named “TikTok Developer US Data Sharing Agreement”.

+This establishment of a US-based entity for TikTok has come into place to address national security concerns and avoid a potential ban.
 TikTok is the object of scrutiny regarding digital rights, election integrity, misleading political information and direct influence over young audiences.
 But beyond these points, the United States of America have treated TikTok’s case as a matter of national security, in a long-standing conflict with China that culminated with Oracle buying TikTok’s US operations, leading to these changes.